MHH-Humangenetik/ngs-bits-docker/README.md

 ## Usage

-YOu can directly use the image from docker.io: `docker run --rm -it benekenobi/ngs-bits:latest` (latest release veresion, currently _2025_01_).
+You can directly use the image from docker.io: `docker run --rm -it benekenobi/ngs-bits:latest` (latest release version, currently _2025_01_).

 ## Build